eu-digital-identity-wallet/eudi-app-android-wallet-ui/wiki/configuration.md

 The application allows the configuration of:

-1. Wallet Host Url
+1. Environment Config.
 2. Verifier API
+3. VCI API URL

-Via the *EudiWalletConfig* class.
+Via the *WalletEnvironmentConfig* class.

 1. Trusted certificates

-Via the *ProximityConfig* struct.
+Via the *WalletCoreConfig* struct.

 The applications certificates are located here: